GLOBAL MARKETS-Shares fall, bonds rise as data fans Fed uncertainty

 By Ellen Freilich

-NEW YORK, May 29 (Reuters) - Stocks fell on Wall Street on Wednesday, reviving a modest bid for battered safe-haven U.S. debt as signs of strength in the U.S. economy fanned fears the Federal Reserve might soon begin tapering its massive stimulus program.
+NEW YORK, May 29 (Reuters) - Global equities markets and the dollar fell on Wednesday, reviving a bid for battered safe-haven U.S. debt as signs of strength in the U.S. economy fanned fears the Federal Reserve may soon begin tapering its massive stimulus program.

-The dollar slumped broadly as U.S. Treasury yields eased from multimonth highs and some investors worried its recent rally may have been overdone.
-Crude oil fell.
-Gold rose.

-Global shares also fell.
-In Europe, the FTSE Eurofirst 300 index of top shares has dropped 1.84 percent, giving back the previous day’s 1.3 percent gain and then some.

-Cyclical shares led Wall Street stocks down as investors continued to question the longevity of the stimulus and worried that less stimulus could lead to less growth.
+On Wall Street, cyclical shares led stocks lower as investors continued to question the longevity of the stimulus and worried that less stimulus could lead to less growth.

-While markets have focused on improved economic signals in the United States, Europe’s economy is a different story.

-“The OECD dropped its global growth forecast and pointed out that a QE exit could be very painful,” Doug Cote, chief market strategist with ING U.S. Investment Management, referring to quantitative easing, the Fed’s bond-buying program.

 Financial markets have seen a rise in volatility since Fed chairman Ben Bernanke last week suggested the central bank could begin to roll back its $85 billion-a-month fund injection.